-Dr. Jim F. Chadwell is in his 11th year of serving as Superintendent in Eagle Mountain-Saginaw ISD.
-During his tenure, the district has grown from 23 schools and 16,600 students to 28 schools and a student enrollment of more than 21,000.
+Dr. Jim F. Chadwell is in his 12th year of serving as Superintendent in Eagle Mountain-Saginaw ISD.
+During his tenure, the district has grown from 23 schools and 16,600 students to 31 campuses and a student enrollment of more than 23,000.
 Under his leadership, the district has worked to strategically plan for future growth while increasing programs and opportunities for students at all grade levels through a community-designed strategic plan, first known as Aspire 2022 and now progressed to Aspire 2025.

 He has earned many honors during his tenure, including being selected as 2023 Region 11 Superintendent of the Year, High School Principal of the Year by the Texas Association of Secondary School Principals and the Saginaw Citizen of the Year.
 He also is active with various civic and professional organizations.
-He currently serves as secretary of the Eagle Mountain-Saginaw Education Foundation, board member of Blue Ribbon Schools, Inc., board member for Junior Achievement, board member for The Equity Center, advisory board member for Community Link Mission, advisory board member for the Fast Growth Schools Coalition, and member of the Board of Visitors of the School of Education at Texas Christian University.
+He currently serves as secretary of the Eagle Mountain-Saginaw Education Foundation, board member of Blue Ribbon Schools, Inc., board member for Junior Achievement, board member for The Equity Center, advisory board member for Community Link Mission, and member of the Board of Visitors of the School of Education at Texas Christian University.
 In addition, he holds a Lifetime membership in the Texas PTA and is an honorary member of the EMS Retired School Employee Association.

 Dr. Chadwell is a lifelong education leader who believes in the power of public education as a great equalizer for all children, regardless of backgrounds or circumstances.
-He is a tireless advocate for Texas public schools and a champion for the 5.4-plus million children it serves.
-He and his wife, Julie, have been married for 21 years.
-Julie is a clinical social worker and their two children, Graeson and Emerson.
+He is a tireless advocate for Texas public schools and a champion for the 5.7-plus million children it serves.
+He and his wife, Julie, have been married for 24 years.
+Julie is a clinical social worker and they have two children, Graeson and Emerson.
 Graeson is a junior at Texas A&M and is a member of Fighting Texas Aggie Corps of Cadets.
 Emerson is a Senior at Boswell High School and is a member of the Lady Pioneer Volleyball Team.